March 21, 2020

 2010 Anglican Cathedral in Iqaluit

 The Current River Churches' Food Cupboard operates every Tuesday from.
-9:30 a.m. to 11:30 a.m. at Elim Community Church, 360 Black Bay Rd..
+9:30 a.m. to 11:30 a.m. at Refreshing Waters Community Church, 361 Hodder Ave..
 Between 40 to 85 people are served each day.
 On Mondays some of the items are repackaged and the shelves stocked, ready for distribution.
 The volunteers are from the various Current River churches and donations come from them, as well as the community.
 We are members of the Regional Food Distribution Association, the central food distribution hub.
 This means we receive a share of community food drives, food shipments and bulk purchases.
 The Food Cupboard runs fairly smoothly, because of hard working, dedicated volunteers.

-On 3rd Sunday of the month food is collected and donated to the Current River Churches’ Food Cupboard, and a bag of food is kept at St. Stephen’s for emergency help.
+On 3rd Sunday of the month food is collected and donated to the Current River Churches’ Food Cupboard, and for St. Stephen’s emergency food bag.
 If you are not donating food, you may wish to make a small financial donation; use the other line on an offering envelope.
 Listed below are suggestions for various items to donate:

 Pastas of various kinds